 |2009||Mary Breunig, Recreation & Leisure Studies|

 Application packages must be submitted to the Centre for Pedagogical Innovation (CPI) by November 8 annually.
-The package may be submitted as either a hard copy (TH136) or digitally (email@example.com).
+The package must be submitted digitally (firstname.lastname@example.org).
+Due to COVID-19, 2020 dossiers must be submitted online only.

 Eligibility criteria is specific to each award.
 For all awards, previous recipients of other teaching awards (Brock-wide or Faculty-specific) are eligible to apply, but must be nominated for the specific award in order to be considered.
 Additionally, previous candidates must be re-nominated to be reconsidered for an award, provided that they still meet the eligibility criteria.